Oblomov/procdig/README.md

 pass the information over to 1024 subdivisions of the next level, and so on.

+# The sample code

+## basic

+The `basic` example uses SHA-256 more or less directly to generate 1D height lines.

+For any given ‘seed’ (the null string, and each unsigned single-byte value), the SHA-256 is computed, giving 32 bytes.
+This sequence of bytes is transformed into a sequence of 32 heights (from 0 to 8 inclusive, pictured using Unicode blocks) in a variety of ways.

+Two major grouping categories of the methods can be identified:

+* the starting value to compute the height in a cell: this can be either the corresponding byte in the hash, or a value that also takes contributions from the preceding and following byte (modulo the number of bytes produced): the latter tends to smooth out the results, giving results more credible as topographies (at least with linear scaling), while the former gives more sharp changes (due to the hash variability), and the results are more easily identified as city skylines;

+* the way the starting value is transformed into a height: in this case, a simple linear scaling is shown, as well as a value obtained with modulus (byte value modulus number of height values allowed).

 # Credits and licensing

 All documentation, unless otherwise specified, is licensed under the